nuvla/documentation/docs/docs/dave/optional-services.md

 ---
 layout: default-edit
-title: Docker Swarm Infrastructures Additional Services
+title: Additional Infrastructure Services
 parent: Dave - Administrator
 nav_order: 5
 ---

-Docker Swarm Infrastructures Additional Services
+Additional Infrastructure Services
 ================

 Once you have deployed a basic Docker Swarm cluster, you might want to add a few optional services to improve the service and provide additional functionality, such as: